uccser/cs-field-guide/csfieldguide/chapters/content/en/coding-compression/sections/run-length-encoding.md

 {image file-path="img/chapters/pixel-diamond.png" alt="A diamond shape made out of pixels"}

-One very simple way a computer can store this image in binary is by using a format where '0' means white and '1' means black (this is a "bit map", because we've mapped the pixels onto the values of bits).
+One very simple way a computer can store this image in {glossary-link term="binary-number-system}binary{glossary-link end} is by using a format where '0' means white and '1' means black (this is a "bitmap", because we've mapped the pixels onto the values of bits).
 Using this method, the above image would be represented in the following way:

 ```text